cncf/tag-security/governance/blog-guidelines.md

 ### Reviewer Criteria

 1. **Content**: Submission abides by all `Content Creation` guidelines established above.
-2. **Sponsor**: Submission is sponsored by a STAG Co-Chair, Tech Lead, or Project Lead
+2. **Sponsor**: Submission is sponsored by a STAG Co-Chair, Tech Lead, or Project Lead.
-3. **Existing Content**: Submission does not duplicate existing material
+3. **Existing Content**: Submission does not duplicate existing material.

 ### Approval